 Wagner and His Music

 Completed by 19 April/1 May 1891.
 This brief but remarkable essay owes its existence to Tchaikovsky's concert tour to North America in the spring of 1891.
 While preparing for the opening concerts to mark the inauguration of the Carnegie Hall in New York, at which several of his works were to be played, Tchaikovsky found time, in between rehearsals and sight-seeing excursions, to receive the many American journalists who were eager to interview the world-famous Russian composer.
-One of these journalists was a certain Miss Ivy Ross , who called on Tchaikovsky at his hotel on 18/30 April 1891 and asked him for a contribution for her newspaper—the New York Morning Journal.
-On 19 April/1 May, Tchaikovsky noted in his diary : "I sat down to compose a small article for Miss Ivy […] Back home [after visiting various sights in New York] Back home, I still had to finish writing the little article (on Wagner) for Miss Ivy" .
+One of these journalists was a certain Miss Ivy Ross , who called on Tchaikovsky at his hotel on 18/30 April 1891 and asked him for a contribution for her newspaper — the New York Morning Journal.
+On 19 April/1 May, Tchaikovsky noted in his diary: "I sat down to compose a small article for Miss Ivy [...]
+Back home, I still had to finish writing the little article (on Wagner) for Miss Ivy" .
 And the diary entry for 2/14 May reads: "Miss Ivy Ross appeared.
 My letter on Wagner, which I sent to her, has been published and produced quite a sensation, and Mr Anton Seidl, the celebrated Wagnerian conductor, has responded to it at quite some length, in quite a friendly tone towards me.
 She came to ask me to reply to Seidl's letter.
-I started to write a reply, but Mr Ditman appeared…" .
+I started to write a reply, but Mr Ditman appeared .

 Starting with the composer's brother Modest, biographers and scholars of Tchaikovsky who had seen these diary entries tried in vain for many years to locate this article (their efforts were made more difficult by the fact that Tchaikovsky did not name the American newspaper in question, and also by the fact that Miss Ivy Ross does not seem to have been a particularly well-known journalist), but in 1942 the American musicologist Herbert Weinstock discovered the article as it had been published in the 3 May 1891 issue of the New York Morning Journal.

-The original language of Tchaikovsky's article, and the identity of its translator (if any), have not been determined .
+Tchaikovsky's article had originally been written in French, and the identity of its translator for the New York Morning Journal has not been determined .

 I am asked to tell the readers of the New York Morning Journal my opinion of Wagner.
 I will do so, squarely and frankly.
 But I must warn them that I recognize two sides to the question: first, Wagner, and the rank he holds among the composers of the Nineteenth Century and secondly, Wagnerism.
 It will at once be seen that, while I admire the composer I have but little sympathy with what constitutes the cult of Wagnerian theories.